 We regularly speak to people who’ve made adjustments to their lives in order to achieve a better work-life balance.
 Each person’s journey is different – it’s all about finding something that suits your current circumstances and works for you.

 Sue, Mandy, and Kim are examples of people who’ve struggled with achieving a work-life balance over the years.
 But each of them made significant changes to their lives as they approached 60, and now have more time to explore other interests.

 Sue French, 60, from Nottingham, spent the majority of her career working with various communities including veterans, people with disabilities, and her local council.
 Although her work was fulfilling, on her 60th birthday, she decided that she wanted to leave her full-time job to explore other areas of her life.

-Sue then landed a part-time job as a Member Pioneer with Co-op in her local community – which enables her to continue making a difference, whilst having more time to do other things, like enjoying being a new grandma, going to concerts, and working on her sewing.
+Sue then landed a part-time job as a Member Pioneer with Co-op in her local community.
+This has enabled her to continue making a difference, whilst having more time to do other things, like enjoying being a new grandma, going to concerts, and working on her sewing.

 Mandy Townsend, 59, from Kent, worked as a contractor for large corporate banks for 34 years but decided enough was enough when she found herself regularly staying up all night trying to finish her work.